 Use at HUGO BOSS

 Because synthetic materials are often breathable and water-resistant, they are primarily used in the performance product area.
-They are used in blended fabrics in all product areas, however.
 In addition, synthetic imitation leather is used as an alternative to leather in shoes, accessories, and bags.
-In 2017, synthetic fibers comprised around 15% of all our materials used.
+In 2021, synthetic fibers comprised around 21% of all our materials used.

 * Summary of data from the “Ecoinvent” environmental database and internal research